 - Free (and Conflict-Free) Advice.
 Not only is the advice free, but you’re free to do what you want with it.
 We serve you, our customer, and no one else.
 We don’t put advertising on our site, take fees or commissions from anyone selling financial products, or rent your name or data to other companies.
 Your private data is safe.

-The new Investment Checkup gives you a completely personal and data-driven analysis of your long-term financial health.
+The new Investment Checkup is the first investment tool that gives you a completely personal and data-driven analysis of your long-term financial health.
 This comprehensive review, never accessible to individual investors until now, is available to you at no cost at Personal Capital.

 Latest posts by Catha Mullen (see all)